History of the Liberation of Dachau: April 29, 1945

 The 42nd Rainbow Infantry Division at Dachau

-The “Rainbow” Division was so named in WWI by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
+The “Rainbow” Division was so named in World War I by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
 He said it “resembled a rainbow across the country when he saw all the colorful state flags.”

-During WWII, the Rainbow transport landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944; there, they pitched their tents.
-They moved north through Lyon, Dijon, and arrived shortly before Christmas near Strasbourg.
+During World War II, the Rainbow transport landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944; they pitched their tents there.
+They moved north through Lyon and Dijon and arrived shortly before Christmas near Strasbourg.

 Dachau, 1st Nazi Concentration Camp